 Risks of Non-Compliance

 If you are interested in learning more about the risks of non-compliance I highly recommend this blog post by Karl Groves.
 It is a balanced view, backed by real numbers.
-Just keep in mind that it was written a couple of years ago, and the landscape has changed with regards the number of lawsuits being filed.
+Bear in mind that it was written a couple of years ago, and the landscape has changed with the number of lawsuits being filed.

 - Assess your risk: Consult with your legal team and calculate (as best you can) your risks.
 Have them search public records for ongoing and recent litigation in this area.
 Are the trends going up?
 What percentage are successful?
 Does it seem that your industry is seeing more activity?
 What could a lawsuit cost your organization, both in dollars and the negative impact on your brand?
 What about lost revenue?

 - Research the costs: If you are building a new site, have your development partners create a line item for the cost of ensuring that their work meets WCAG 2.1 standards using automated accessibility testing tools.
-Also, consider meeting with a third party accessibility consultant who has the resources to perform human testing.
+Also, consider meeting with third-party accessibility consultants who have the resources to perform human testing.
 Get pricing from them directly so that they can work independently from your developer.

 - Set a plan for launch: If your website is consumer-facing, it would be reasonable to perform testing with humans at the launch of a new site or anytime it undergoes major changes.
-For a business-to-business site without a lot of complexity or rich interactions, automated testing of the site may be sufficient.
+For a B2B site without a lot of complexity or rich interactions, automated testing of the site might be sufficient.

 - Set a maintenance plan: Any plan you put forth must include ongoing testing that happens on demand or automatically on a regular schedule.
 Human testing is something that is only needed when a website undergoes significant revisions and/or redesign.

-“A11Y” is a numeronym that is frequently used in social media and other space-restricted media to refer to Accessibility.
-You can simply read it as "Accessibility" and use it to help uncover other resources (or shorten your tweets).
+“A11Y” is a numeronym frequently used in social media and other space-restricted media to refer to Accessibility.
+You can simply read it as "Accessibility" and use it to help uncover other resources.